rohanH66/rohanH66/README.md

 # hello! i'm rohan hablani 👋

-i’m an aspiring high school student, biomedical engineer, and student researcher interested in how **biological systems and electronics** can intersect to make life better , whether that’s through regenerative materials, cardiac microtissue modeling, or active noise-cancelling systems.
+I’m an aspiring high school student, biomedical engineer, and student researcher interested in how **biological systems and electronics** can intersect to make life better , whether that’s through regenerative materials, cardiac microtissue modeling, or active noise-cancelling systems.

-every design i’ve made, from microfluidic scaffolds to competitive robots, follows the same philosophy: **to keep pushing the boundaries of what's possible.**
+I enjoy deconstructing real-world problems and constructing solutions that end both with measurable results and a noticable impact in someone's life.
+Every design i’ve made, from microfluidic scaffolds to competitive robots, follows the same philosophy: **to keep pushing the boundaries of what's possible, and to make a difference while doing so.**

+enjoy my github :)

 <!--
 **rohanH66/rohanH66** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.